-Jóhanna has been invited to teach advanced courses at the University of the Faroe Islands (2012), Leiden Winter School (2013), Charles University, Prague (2013), the University of Rioja, Logroño (2014), University of Pavia & University of Bergamo (2015), Verona University (2016), the Pontifical Catholic University of Chile (2020) and the Fluminense Federal University, Brazil (2020, cancelled).
+Jóhanna has taught advanced intensive courses at the University of the Faroe Islands (2012), Leiden Winter School (2013), Charles University, Prague (2013), the University of Rioja, Logroño (2014), University of Pavia & University of Bergamo (2015), Verona University (2016), the Pontifical Catholic University of Chile (2020) and the Fluminense Federal University, Brazil (2020, cancelled).

-Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, syntactic functions, non-nominative subjects, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, diachronic construction grammar, as well as syntactic and semantic reconstruction.
+Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, argument structure, syntactic functions, non-nominative subjects, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, diachronic construction grammar, as well as syntactic and semantic reconstruction.

 During Jóhanna's career, she has authored three research monographs and coauthored one reference grammar: Case in Icelandic: A Synchronic, Diachronic and Comparative Approach (2001), Productivity: Evidence from Case and Argument Structure in Icelandic (2008), Oblique Subjects in Germanic: Their Status, History and Reconstruction (2023), and Nordiska – Våra språk förr och nu [Scandinavian – Our Languages Now and Earlier] (1997).